UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_29.md

 <!-- --- -->

-Using `pandas` to plot groupby objects is very limited and is not possible for many other plot types such as scatter plots.
-If you wish to learn more advanced visualization and Python plotting package **Altair**, come back soon and visit our in development course **DSCI-031 Exploratory Data Visualization**.
+If all this excites you and you wish to learn more advanced visualization using **Altair**, come back soon and visit our in development course **DSCI-031 Exploratory Data Visualization**.

 Notes: Script here